 Ivan serves in the Office of Caribbean Affairs where he leads U.S. efforts under CBSI and USCRP.
 Before this he served for 7 years in INL’s Office of Western Hemisphere Programs, primarily working on the Caribbean.
 He has a BA in Legal Studies from UC Santa Cruz and a JD and MA in international affairs from American University.
-He was president of the Hispanic Employee Council of Foreign Affairs Agencies from May 2017- May 2019.
+He was president of the from May 2017- May 2019.

 Karen Castro is a Foreign Service Generalist currently working as 1CA’s Diversity and Inclusion Officer in the Bureau of Consular Affairs (CA).
 She joined the Foreign Service in 2016 and served her first assignment in Guangzhou, China.
 She is looking forward to her onward consular assignment in Rio de Janeiro, Brazil.
 Prior to joining the Department, she served as an Immigration Caseworker for a Congresswoman in Ohio where she worked with largely Somali refugees and immigrants from Kenya, Mexico, and Turkey.

 Carlos Centeno was recently hired with the Department of State and is working as a Program Coordinator in the Bureau of Educational and Cultural Affairs-Youth Programs.